16davidj/renderabl/README.md

 infraWebApp uses materials UI, not tailwind, so this step is not necessary.

 ## Build sampleApp or infraWebApp
-navigate to their respective directories where index.html is located, then run `live-server`
+navigate to their respective directories where index.html is located, then run `live-server`.

 Alternatively, I use the VSCode extension "Live Server" so that it's a click away.

 # Start servers
 ## Start Redis server (before starting backend server)
 First, start the Redis DB server with `redis-server`, then for the infraWebApp start the backend server with `node ./dist/renderableBe/backend.js`.
 For the sampleApp, start `node ./dist/sampleApp/backend.js`

+# Full functionality
+For full functionality, run the infraWebApp backend (frontend optional for developers), and run sampleApp frontend and backend.
+My workflow:
+1. live-server from sampleApp directory
+2. node ./dist/sampleApp/backend.js from sampleApp directory
+3. node ./dist/renderableBe/backend.js from root renderabl directory
+4. (optional) live-server from infraWebApp directory to access/view the developer web app.

 # Directory breakdown
 `src/sampleApp/generalcards` contains .tsx UI cards that I was experimenting with before I narrowed down to the golf vertical for the MVP.